 What can I expect from the treatment?

-I have always had thin eyebrows and although they were perfect for circa 2007, I have since put the tweezers down and have been painstakingly pencilling them in every morning.
+I have always had thin eyebrows and have been painstakingly pencilling them in every morning.
 I wanted bigger, darker brows without them resembling an upside-down Nike tick.
 Farah was absolutely amazing in making sure I was happy every step of the way and spent the first part of the session sketching brow shapes she thought would suit my face shape and I explained the look I was after.

 In the end, we settled on a dark brown arch which was similar to my natural shape, but a lot fuller.
 Farah then applied a numbing cream and let it do it's magic for twenty minutes.
 I felt surprisingly calm about the procedure, but probably because I was careful not to watch any YouTube videos and convinced myself I was getting an eyebrow thread instead.
 Lying to your self is sometimes necessary and recommended.
 After the initial treatment, you need to go back a second time to check how your brows have healed.
 'Everyone is different and everyone takes differently to microblading,' Farah tells me, 'you can't predict how your skin will react, some people's eyebrows will hold on to the colour and others will fade quite a bit.'

 No!
 Numbing cream is applied to your brows, so you can't feel a thing.
 At one point near the end, it was verging on uncomfortable, but the actual procedure didn't hurt.
 The numbing cream gave me a slight headache on the second appointment, but all in all, it's a breeze!

 Available at a number of salons across the country, prices start from around £250.
 At Browhaus it costs double, though it is definitely an option for those who want to make sure their brows are absolutely perfect and HD-worthy.
 I can't recommend Farah enough, she is truly a brow wizard.
 Though costly, it's worth the initial expense as it will last you ALL year at least.